nqminds/nqm-databotify/README.md

 server component.
 * nqm-databotify-server.sh - for use with full-blown meteor apps with their own server component exposing methods, publications etc

+Client-only meteor apps are the norm for nqm apps, and are much more efficient to build and deploy than full-blown meteor apps.
+Always use this method unless your application has server-side code.

 ## requirements
 This is linux only.